iamjpython/projectCalcula-the-Calculator/README.md

 | **Aireen Faith Celebrado** | [neeria04](https://github.com/neeria04)               |

 ### NOTE! ###
-TO EXPERIENCE AND FIND MORE ABOUT OUR CALCULATOR, TRY RUNNING `main.py` FROM MASTER BRANCH.
+TO EXPERIENCE AND FIND MORE ABOUT OUR CALCULATOR, TRY RUNNING `main.py` FROM MASTER BRANCH WITH THE NECESSARY SET UP OR YOU MAY OPT TO WATCH OUR PROJECT VIDEO PRESENTATION ON THIS LINK [presentation by TechnoSavvyCrats](https://drive.google.com/file/d/18Bic_XSLK8dx_gWHdGs1-rUpOiAdpsAT/view?usp=sharing).

+---
+---

+# THANK YOU AND ENJOY SOLVING USING THIS APPLICATION!! #
+## yOuRs TrUlY, TechnoSavvyCrats ##